EVO ICL™ in Rochester, NY

 Since being approved in 2005 by the FDA, over one million ICL procedures have been performed.
 The soft and flexible lens is made from a bio-material called collamer which will not be rejected by the body as a foreign object or cause any reactions.

 Additional benefits include a reduced risk of dry eyes when compared to LASIK, because corneal nerves are not disturbed during the procedure.
 The ICL also provides UV protection to the inner eye!

 However, there are always risks with any surgery.
 Risks, although low, include infection, increased intraocular pressure, earlier onset of cataracts, among others.
 Your surgeon will discuss all risks with you during your exam.

-One of the most significant differences in the vision correction procedures is that the ICL implant is an option for those who may not be a candidate for LASIK due to thin corneas or a nearsighted prescription that is out of range for LASIK to correct.
+One of the most significant differences in the vision correction procedures is that the ICL implant can be a great option for those patients with thin corneas who are looking at other procedures like LASIK.
 On the other hand, LASIK is approved to correct more visual irregularities including farsightedness and nearsightedness with or without astigmatism.

 In addition, the ICL is permanent, but removable and does not cause dry eye syndrome.